The Best Handyman Insurance Companies

 What kind of insurance does a handyman need?

 A handyman should start off with securing a general liability policy to cover potential risks like third-party property damage, bodily injury, and advertising injury.
-If you have a vehicle that you use to transport materials or commute to job sites, you’ll want commercial auto insurance to cover your car in case it is damaged.
-If you employ multiple workers, you’ll also need a workers’ compensation policy to make sure your employees are covered in case they are injured on the job.
+If you use a vehicle to transport materials or travel between job sites, you will likely need commercial auto insurance, as personal auto policies typically exclude business use and may deny claims for accidents that occur while you are working.
+Additionally, if you hire even one employee, you are legally required in most states to carry a workers’ compensation policy to ensure your staff is covered in the event of a work-related injury.

 While some companies do offer handyman-specific insurance packages, others do not, so be aware that you may need to purchase each policy on its own or consider a business owner’s policy, which combines various types of coverage.